ctm/mb2-doc/README.md

 database, this is a very recent addition and almost nothing is currently stored there.
 So&mdash;for the time being&mdash;if you play a tournament the results are not saved for posterity.

-### [No encryption yet](https://github.com/ctm/mb2-doc/issues/80), use a throw-away password, please

-The temporary web site (devctm.com) is not using encryption, so not only should you use a throwaway password, it's conceivable that someone could even observe your face-down cards.
-Encryption will be mandatory before "too long", but it's a much lower priority than most of the other issues that still remain.

 ### Example